sarthakjdev/wapi.js/README.md

 ## 📌 Status

-Beta Version - This library is not stable right now.
+Beta Version - This SDK is not stable right now.
 It is currently in beta version.
 Report issues [here](https://github.com/sarthakjdev/wapi.js/issues).

 ## 📖 About